GLAComputingYear1/Booker/README.md

-# Booker
+# Booker - RETIRED
-A repo which leverages Github Actions and the private booking API for Glasgow University to automatically book rooms in study spaces.
+Used to be a repo which leverages Github Actions and the private booking API for Glasgow University to automatically book rooms in study spaces.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣴⣶⣿⣿⣷⣶⣄⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀